SamarNaqvi/Modified-consoles/README.md

 # Modified-consoles

-This NPM Package Provides functionality of adding modified console logs such as using customized console logs for different console messages for example you can use danger for displaying an error message and normal color for displaying an info console.
+With the help of this NPM package, you can add customised console logs for different console messages.